© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Banjo enclosure 245m north west of Lower Hazel Farm is a scheduled monument protected by Historic England under reference 1004528.
 View the official record →

-Banjo enclosure 245m north west of Lower Hazel Farm is a prehistoric monument located in Gloucestershire, England.
+Banjo enclosure 245m north west of Lower Hazel Farm is an Iron Age settlement monument located in Gloucestershire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1004528.

 Banjo enclosure 245m north west of Lower Hazel Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1004528.